Vienna Woods: Geography

 The highest elevation in the Vienna Woods is Schöpfl at 893 m above sea level, the location of the Leopold Figl observatory.
-Important rivers in the Vienna Woods are the Wien, the Schwechat and the Triesting.
+Important rivers in the Vienna Woods are the Wien, Schwechat and Triesting.
 The northeasternmost Leopoldsberg overlooking the Danube and the Vienna Basin forms the eastern end of the Alpine chain.

 Even though the Vienna Woods are a protected landscape and important recreational area, they are threatened by urban sprawl.
 The Lainzer Tiergarten, an extensive park populated by wild boar and other woodland animals, as well as the Schwarzenbergpark, were created on the territory of the city of Vienna during the 19th century.
 The natural park Sandstein-Wienerwald is near Purkersdorf, some 20 km (12 mi) west of Vienna.
 There are also some caves, such as the Dreidärrischenhöhle ("cave of the three deaf men").

 Geology

 The mountain ranges of the Vienna Woods are the transition between the Eastern Alps and the Carpathians, separated by the Danube and some tectonic lines near Vienna.
 The northern area is part of the Alps' sandstone zone, while its south is part of the Northern Limestone Alps.
 In the east, the border is the thermal line, which forms a geological break line to the Viennese Basin.
 Beeches, oaks and hornbeams grow throughout the north of the Wienerwald forest; in the south are conifers, mostly pines and firs.
 The Föhrenberge (Pine Mountains) natural park is in the latter region.